NikiforovAll/nikiforovall.github.io/_posts/2021-10-29-whats-new-in-dotnet6.md

 }
 ```

-## Summary
+# Summary

 Thank you very much.
-I appreciate you coming this far 👍.
+I hope you find this blog post useful 👍.